-Cold water is one of the biggest risks for recreational boaters on the Bay.
+Cold water is one of the biggest risks for recreational boaters on San Francisco Bay.
 In the summer, water temperature is in the 60s.
 In the winter, it’ll often be down into the low 50s.
 Both are cold.
-Falling into cold water without a life vest can be immediately life-threatening.

-If you fall in, there are three things that could kill you.
+Treat cold water seriously.
+If you fall in, there are three conditions that can kill you.

-Your body will experience a number of involuntary responses immediately as you come into contact with cold water and for the first five minutes.
+Your body will experience a number of involuntary responses the moment you come into contact with cold water.
 The natural instinct is to gasp for air on falling in, and it’s possible to drown if you gasp while your head is under water.
 Gasping is typically followed by hyperventilation – rapid, out-of-control breathing.
-When your breathing is out of control, swimming becomes difficult and may even lead to swimming failure.
+When your breathing is out of control, swimming becomes difficult and may lead to swimming failure.
 You’ll be less able to hold your breath, and if the water is rough, you’re at higher risk still.
 Increased heart rate and restrictions of blood vessels can lead to heart problems.

-Wearing a life vest, and swimming regularly in cold water are the best ways to protecting yourself from cold water shock.
+Wearing a life vest, and swimming regularly in cold water, are the best ways to protect yourself from cold water shock.

-As cold water drains away warmth from your body, your body will start to lose muscle strength, motor control, and your hands will become numb and non-functional.
-This may start to happen in as soon as 20mins in the winter.
-Your body will become progressively weaker, and staying afloat and keeping your head above water becomes more and more difficult.
+Cold water will drain warmth from your body and as this happens you will start to lose muscle strength, motor control, and your hands will become numb and non-functional.
+This may start to happen in as little as 20mins in the winter.
+Your body will become progressively weaker, and staying afloat and keeping your head above water will become more and more difficult.
 Eventually, you will be unable to recover and rescue yourself.

-Wearing a life vest is the best way to keep yourself afloat as your body succumbs to exhaustion from the cold.
+Wearing a life vest is the best way to keep yourself afloat (and alive) as your body succumbs to exhaustion from the cold.

 Finally, if you’re in the water for long enough, body temperature will fall to dangerous levels.
 This can happen in just 30mins in the winter and an hour in the summer.
 Hypothermia starts with confusion, disorientation and eventually death.
 Not good.